Overstatement-Net-Equivalent Risk-Limiting Audit: ONEAudit: Introduction: Efficient Risk-Limiting Audits

 \section{Introduction: Efficient Risk-Limiting Audits}

-A risk-limiting audit (RLA) with risk limit $\alpha$ is any procedure that guarantees that if the reported outcome is right, the procedure will not change it; but if the reported outcome is wrong, the chance the procedure will correct it is at least $1-\alpha$. ``Outcome'' means the political outcome of a contest: who or what won, not the precise vote tallies.
-RLA methods have been developed for a broad range of sampling designs \cite{stark08a,stark08d,ottoboniEtal18,ottoboniEtal20,stark20,stark23b}, and to use the audit data in different ways to measure ``risk'' \cite{stark08a,stark08d,stark09b,stark10d,lindemanEtal12,lindemanStark12,stark20,stark23b}, to accommodate legal and logistical constraints and heterogeneous equipment within and across jurisdictions.
+A procedure is a risk-limiting audit (RLA) with risk limit $\alpha$ if it guarantees that if the reported outcome is right, the procedure will not change it; but if the reported outcome is wrong, the chance the procedure will not correct it---the ``risk''---is at most $\alpha$. ``Outcome'' means who or what won, not the precise vote tallies.
+RLA methods have been developed for many sampling designs \cite{stark08a,stark08d,ottoboniEtal18,ottoboniEtal20,stark20,stark23b}, and to use the audit data in different ways to measure ``risk'' \cite{stark08a,stark08d,stark09b,stark10d,lindemanEtal12,lindemanStark12,stark20,stark23b}, to accommodate legal and logistical constraints and heterogeneous equipment within and across jurisdictions.

-``Card'' or ``ballot card'' means a physical sheet of paper; a ballot comprises one or more cards.
+``Card'' or ``ballot card'' means a sheet of paper; a ballot comprises one or more cards.
 A ``cast-vote record'' (CVR) is the voting system's interpretation of the votes on a particular card.
-A ``manual-vote record'' (MVR) is the auditors' interpretation of the votes on a particular card.
-The main types of RLAs are \emph{ballot-polling RLAs} (BPA), which examine individual randomly selected cards but do not use data from the voting system other than the aggregate results; \emph{batch-level comparison RLAs} (BLCA), which compare reported vote subtotals for physically identifiable randomly selected batches of cards (such as precincts) to manual tabulations of the same batches; \emph{card-level comparison RLAs} (CLCA), which compare individual CVRs to the corresponding MVRs for a random sample of cards; and \emph{hybrid} audits, which combine two or more of the methods above.
-(Batch-polling audits are possible, but very inefficient.)
+A ``manual-vote record'' (MVR) is the auditors' reading of the votes on a card.
+The main approaches to RLAs are \emph{ballot-polling RLAs} (BPA), which examine individual randomly selected cards but do not use data from the voting system other than the totals; \emph{batch-level comparison RLAs} (BLCA), which compare reported vote subtotals for randomly selected batches of cards (e.g., all cards cast in a precinct) to manual tabulations of the same batches; \emph{card-level comparison RLAs} (CLCA), which compare individual CVRs to the corresponding MVRs for a random sample of cards; and \emph{hybrid} audits, which combine two or more of the approaches above.